How to Get the Best Price for Your Run Down Home

 One great thing about the current housing market is that it’s a seller’s market.
 That means you don’t have to put in a ton of elbow grease or pay contractors a mint just to get a decent sale price out of your home.

-There are plenty of buyers out there looking for a place to personalize and make all their own after getting a great price on a home they love.
-These fixer-upper buyers are more interested in purchasing a layout they love and features they find appealing.
 Instead of focusing on making significant changes to a home’s look, you want to sell buyers the concept of a home with potential.
 When it comes to renovations, the only thing you really need to focus on is addressing safety concerns and any existing structural issues.

 Cleaning Your Property

-Even if you’re planning to do the bare minimum as far as renovations go, it’s crucial to get your property looking as cleaned up as possible to attract potential buyers.
-At the very least, this means getting rid of clutter and having your property thoroughly cleaned.
 One of the fastest ways to turn off potential investors and homebuyers is to show them a dirty home.
-Even if it isn’t necessarily true, this sends a message that the property has likely been neglected in important ways.
+Even if it isn’t necessarily true, this conveys that the property has likely been neglected in important ways.

 Remove Any Personal Items

 If you look through enough home listings, you’re bound to come across a bad property listing.
 The rooms are still filled with busted furniture, old appliances, or even trash.
-While it’s true that in a seller’s market, you’re bound to eventually come across someone who is happy to have all of that junk carted off, most people can’t look past it to see the diamond in the rough.
+While it’s true that in a seller’s market, you’re bound to eventually come across someone happy to have all of that junk carted off, most people can’t look past it to see the diamond in the rough.

 Having all of the personal items and junk removed from a property is quite literally the least you can do in terms of getting it ready to sell.
 If no one is living in the home as you’re getting it ready for sale, get rid of everything.
 You also want to make sure there are no safety hazards anywhere on the property.

-If your house was previously occupied by a tenant or you plan to live in the home until after the sale is complete, you’ll need to purge everything you can.
+If a tenant previously occupied your house or you plan to live in the home until after the sale is complete, you’ll need to purge everything you can.
 Go through the house room by room to identify anything that can be donated to a local nonprofit charity.
-Anything else should be thrown out, including furniture that isn’t used specifically for staging.
-Finally, don’t overlook the attic, basement, and shed.
-No one wants the added chore of having to remove junk when purchasing a home.
+Anything else should be thrown out, including furniture that isn’t explicitly used for staging.

 Cleaning the Rooms

-Prioritize the most visible rooms first when cleaning up the property.
-Living rooms, kitchens, bathrooms, and dining rooms are going to be the most obvious to potential buyers.
-If possible, pay a professional cleaning team to come in and get the property ready for show.
+Pay a professional cleaning team to come in and get the property ready for the show.
 If you’re handling it yourself, clean first from top to bottom and then from left to right to ensure no surface, detail, or molding is missed.

-Whether you’re cleaning tile, marble, formica, or hardwood, be sure you’re using the most appropriate cleaning products for the surface you intend to clean.
+Whether you’re cleaning tile, marble, Formica, or hardwood, be sure you’re using the most appropriate cleaning products for the surface you intend to clean.
 Find the right products to remove residues like food, grime, and soap scum, but be careful not to etch or damage any surfaces during the cleaning process.
 Finally, make sure not to leave any film or cloudiness after cleaning mirrors and glass.

 Use this checklist to make sure you’re thoroughly cleaning every surface in a home: